 A Harmonious Community

-During the 1940s, Silas Yaeger was foreman at the plant.
+During the 1940s, Silas Yeager was foreman at the plant.
 He lived at Priest Rapids with his wife, Anna, and their family in a house provided by the Irrigation District.
 While Silas worked at the plant, Anna taught at the small Priest Rapids schoolhouse.
 Anna and other whites maintained close relationships with the Wanapum Indians, who lived about a half-mile upstream.
 Photographs indicate that they lived in several mat-covered buildings, including the long house with its flagpole.

-Anna Yaeger would order cloth from Sears-Roebuck for the women, write letters that John Buck dictated, and keep the Wanapum dugout canoe in her yard for security reasons.
+Anna Yeager would order cloth from Sears-Roebuck for the women, write letters that John Buck dictated, and keep the Wanapum dugout canoe in her yard for security reasons.
 Ranchers also grew hay and raised sheep at Priest Rapids.
 Additionally there was a depot that accessed the Priest Rapids branch rail line.
 This great variety of people, Wanapum Indians, ranchers, railway workers, and power plant employees and others apparently lived side by side in harmony.

-Silas Yaeger was transferred to Yakima by the Pacific Power and Light Company in 1948.
+Silas Yeager was transferred to Yakima by the Pacific Power and Light Company in 1948.
 When he and Anna returned for a visit during preparations for the construction of Priest Rapids Dam, they noted that some of the Wanapum had moved into some of the buildings associated with operation of the plant, including the old school house.
 The brick power plant building was being demolished and Anna saw it tilting over on its side.
 The wood frame buildings occupied by the Wanapum were soon demolished.

 The Wanapum Today